undefined-sin/wvsapp/README.md

 # Stability:

 Crashs may happen in WvsGame.exe / WvsGame.dll and is not ready for production use yet.

+# Reversing the database queries
+If you need to reverse enginneer the database queries, check SQL Profiler from Microsoft.
+It will allow you to debug what queries the server executes against the database.

+All the game queries happen in the center server and are inside `database.dll`, you can have an idea of the table fields by using IDA and the query strings.

 # Global Maple Story V53 support: